 ARTICLE 2

-RELATIONSHIP OF OWNER, CONTRACTOR, SUBCONTRACTORS AND OTHERS
+RELATIONSHIP OF CONSTRUCION MANAGER, OWNER, CONTRACTOR, SUBCONTRACTORS AND OTHERS

 2.1 Status of Contractor.
-Contractor is an independent contractor and not Owner’s agent or employee.
+Contractor is an independent contractor and not Owner’s nor Construction Manager’s agent or employee.

 2.2 Subcontractors.
-Owner acknowledges and agrees that Contractor may have portions of the Work performed by Subcontractors.
+Construction Manager acknowledges and agrees that Contractor may have portions of the Work performed by Subcontractors.
 Contractor shall cause all Subcontractors to perform their work in conformity with this Agreement.
-No contractual relationship shall exist between Owner and any Subcontractor with respect to the Work, and no Subcontractor shall be deemed a third-party beneficiary of this Agreement.
-Contractor shall be as fully responsible to Owner for the acts and omissions of Subcontractors as it is for its own employees’ acts or omissions.
-Unless Owner expressly agrees in writing to the contrary, Owner shall not be obligated to pay or see to the payment of any Subcontractor.
+No contractual relationship shall exist between Construction Manager and any Subcontractor with respect to the Work, and no Subcontractor shall be deemed a third-party beneficiary of this Agreement.
+Contractor shall be as fully responsible to Construction Manager for the acts and omissions of Subcontractors as it is for its own employees’ acts or omissions.
+Unless Construction Manager expressly agrees in writing to the contrary, Construction Manager shall not be obligated to pay or see to the payment of any Subcontractor.
 Entry into any Subcontract shall not relieve Contractor of any of its obligations under this Agreement.

 2.3 Subcontract Provisions.
 Contractor shall ensure that all of its Subcontracts are in writing.
-All Key Subcontracts shall provide that they are assignable to Owner and to Lender (and each of their respective successors and assigns) upon Owner’s written request and without Subcontractor’s further consent following termination of this Agreement, provided that any assignee assumes all of Contractor’s obligations under such Key Subcontract accruing after the date of assignment.
+All Key Subcontracts shall provide that they are assignable to Owner and to Lender (and each of their respective successors and assigns) upon Owner’s or Construction Manager’s written request and without Subcontractor’s further consent following termination of this Agreement, provided that any assignee assumes all of Contractor’s obligations under such Key Subcontract accruing after the date of assignment.

 2.4 Key Subcontracts.
-Owner shall have the right of prior approval of Subcontractors for all items of Work listed in Exhibit L (the “Key Work”).
-Exhibit L also contains a list of potential Subcontractors which Contractor and Owner have approved for Key Work.
-In the event Contractor is considering selection of a Person not listed as an approved Subcontractor on Exhibit L for an item of Key Work, then Contractor shall notify Owner of the proposed Subcontractor at the earliest practical point in the selection process and furnish to Owner all information reasonably requested by Owner with respect to Contractor’s selection criteria.
-Contractor shall request, in writing, Owner’s consent for Contractor to enter into a Subcontract with a Person not named on Exhibit L as an approved Subcontractor for performance of an item of Key Work.
-Owner will respond to Contractor’s request for its consent within ten (10) Business Days after receipt of the request and all information described above in this Section 2.4.
-If Owner fails to timely respond to Contractor’s request, then Contractor shall have the right to execute the Subcontract with the proposed Subcontractor.
-If Owner has refused to consent to the proposed Subcontractor, then Contractor shall not enter into a Subcontract with the proposed Subcontractor.
+Construction Manager shall have the right of prior approval of Subcontractors for all items of Work listed in Exhibit L (the “Key Work”).
+Exhibit L also contains a list of potential Subcontractors which Contractor and Construction Manager have approved for Key Work.
+In the event Contractor is considering selection of a Person not listed as an approved Subcontractor on Exhibit L for an item of Key Work, then Contractor shall notify Construction Manager of the proposed Subcontractor at the earliest practical point in the selection process and furnish to Construction Manager all information reasonably requested by Construction Manager with respect to Contractor’s selection criteria.
+Contractor shall request, in writing, Construction Manager’s consent for Contractor to enter into a Subcontract with a Person not named on Exhibit L as an approved Subcontractor for performance of an item of Key Work.
+Construction Manager will respond to Contractor’s request for its consent within ten (10) Business Days after receipt of the request and all information described above in this Section 2.4.
+If Construction Manager fails to timely respond to Contractor’s request, then Contractor shall have the right to execute the Subcontract with the proposed Subcontractor.
+If Construction Manager has refused to consent to the proposed Subcontractor, then Contractor shall not enter into a Subcontract with the proposed Subcontractor.

 ARTICLE 3